Respond • Recover • Protect

 How to avoid it

-• Verify platforms through official regulators.
+• Verify platforms and advisors using official regulatory sources.

 If you fell for it